Lake of fire and assorted b-sides

 The bands and artists received a great deal of exposure on a show that was still deemed cool by the MTV audience.
-This meant that older artists like Rod Stewart and Eric Clapton could leverage the show popularity with young audiences.
+This meant that older artists like Rod Stewart and Eric Clapton could leverage the show’s popularity with young audiences.

 MTV Unplugged, 1990s Grammy bait

-Nirvana’s 1993 performance is today one of the most recognizable moments in the series, and, arguably, of the decade’s music.
+Nirvana’s 1993 performance is today one of the most recognizable moments in the series and, arguably, of the decade’s music.
 This is largely due to two things.
-One, certainly, is the private feel of the performance of one of rock’s most famous and, frankly, loudest, rock bands.
+One, certainly, is the private feel of the performance of one of rock’s most famous and, frankly, loudest rock bands.
 The other is due to Kurt Cobain’s tragic end merely months after the performance.

-Nirvana accepts the MTV proposal for an Unplugged
+Nirvana accepts the MTV proposal for an Unplugged session

-According to what we know now, it took a good degree of persuading from MTV’s part to get Nirvana to accept to do the show.
+According to what we know now, it took a good degree of persuading on MTV’s part to get Nirvana to accept to do the show.
 By 1993 the group was one of the best known in the world.
 It was a rags to riches story of a band that had cut their teeth in the underground punk scene.

 The success and media scrutiny often felt burdensome.
 Nirvana’s members were now required to be available for numerous interviews, photo sessions, TV performances.
-By most accounts, Cobain felt especially confused by the new found level of responsibility.
+By most accounts, Cobain felt especially confused by the newfound level of responsibility.

+Lake of fire by Nirvana is, in fact, a song by cult rock act Meat Puppets.
 The song choices, praised in retrospect, further worried the MTV executives.
 There were few Nirvana hits chosen.
 No Smells Like Teen Spirit.
 No Lithium.
 Apart from a couple of singles, Nirvana relied on obscure cuts and low-key covers.

 Bands that played MTV’s Unplugged often used the opportunity to invite a number of notable guests, showcasing the group’s potential to associate with stars.
 Nirvana did the same, but in their case, the stars were indie/alternative heroes, the Meat Puppets.

 Nirvana had even asked the Meat Puppets to join them on tour.
-They had agreed, and at the time of the recording of shooting of Unplugged, the group was the opening act for Nirvana’s tour in promotion of the In Utero record.
+They had agreed, and at the time of the recording of the shooting of Unplugged, the group was the opening act for Nirvana’s tour in promotion of the In Utero record.

 And so, midway through, what would become one of the most famous live shows of all time, Chris and Curt Kirkwood, the founding members of the Meat Puppets, joined Nirvana on stage.
-Cobain further showcased his admiration, choosing to perform three songs from the Meat Puppets, influential second album.
+Cobain further showcased his admiration, choosing to perform three songs from the Meat Puppets’ influential second album.
 The songs performed were: Plateau, Oh, Me and Lake of Fire.